 Establishment of a limit on the proportion of shares that one individual may own has important social implications that are tied to the economic effects, such as market control, and also in equity issues for a fishery.
 Excessive share holding is a major concern in regards to catch share programs and may change distribution of effort and ownership if concentration occurs.
 In general, there must be a balance between preventing concentration and market control, and allowing fishermen to optimize harvest.
 Alternative 1 would not establish a share cap and would likely have negative social impacts due to the potential for one individual to control a majority of the shares, which would affect distribution among other harvesters.
-Alternative 2 could result in a large share cap (depending on how shares are allocated), which would allow for expansion but could cause concentration of the fishery.
-As the potential share cap increases in Alternatives 3-5 (Preferred), the possibility of concentration increases, but so does the potential for fishermen to expand.
+Alternative 2 could result in a large share cap (depending on how shares are allocating), which would allow for expansion but could cause concentration of the fishery.
+As the potential share cap increases in Alternative 3, Alternative 4, and Preferred Alternative 5, the possibility of concentration increases, but so does the potential for fishermen to expand.

-It is noted that because the ACL for golden crab is higher than recent landings, it is likely that each permit holder would receive shares in excess of his recent landings history.
-Therefore, it is possible that the share caps in Alternatives 3-5 (Preferred) will not have negative social impacts that often result from limit on share ownership.
+It should be noted that with the ACL of two million lbs for golden crab, it is likely that each permit holder will receive shares in excess of his recent landings history.
+Therefore it is possible that the share caps in Alternative 3, Alternative 4, and Preferred Alternative 5 will not have social impacts that often result from a limit on share ownership.